 Audi’s smallest crossover in the United States is the Q3 but overseas there’s a slightly smaller Q2 on sale.

-The vehicle made its debut at the 2016 Geneva motor show and soon a sporty version will join the lineup.
+The vehicle made its debut at the 2016 Geneva motor show and on Tuesday at the 2018 Paris auto show a sporty version was added to the lineup: the SQ2.

-Look for a debut of the SQ2 in the first half of 2018.
-Interestingly, Autocar reports that an even more potent RS Q2 is planned.
-This model is said to be getting the 2.5-liter turbocharged inline-5 found in the RS 3 where it delivers 400 hp.
+The SQ2 starts deliveries in Europe in early 2019.
+Interestingly, Autocar has learned from insiders that an even more potent RS Q2 is possible.
+If given the green light, this model is said to be getting the 2.5-liter turbocharged inline-5 found in the RS 3 where it delivers 400 hp.

-Sadly, Audi has no plans to bring its Q2 to the U.S. so we won’t be seeing the SQ2 nor an RS Q2 if such a car is built.
+Sadly, Audi has no plans to bring its Q2 to the U.S. so we won’t see the SQ2 nor an RS Q2 if such a car is built.